E-Portfolio Frequently Asked Questions

 - Can I use one assignment to cover a few categories?

-No. There must be five items in your e-portfolio, one for each general education goal.
+No. There must be four items in your e-portfolio, one for each general education goal.

 - What if I am a transfer student and haven't taken many courses here?
 I might not have an artifact for each category.
 What happens then?

-You only need five items.
+You only need four items.
 An assignment can meet goals that are not immediately apparent - think beyond the obvious.
-You should be able to find five items that show these goals.
+You should be able to find four items that show these goals.

 - Is there a length limit on the artifacts?